NVIDIA Corporation

 Real Estate Sale, Purchase or Refinancing of Primary Residence:

-The services of an attorney for the sale, purchase or refinancing of a primary residence (where Member has resided or intends to reside for twenty-seven (27) weeks or more per year).
+The services of an attorney for the sale or purchase or refinancing of a Primary Residence.
 This service includes the review and/or preparation of closing documents and/or attendance by the attorney at closing in situations when it is customary for the attorney to do so.
 This benefit does not include services performed by or for a title company, or for an attorney acting on behalf of a lending institution.
 Home equity loans and the sale or purchase of unimproved or rental properties are not included.
+This benefit does not include any fees or costs other than those related to the attorney’s review of the purchase/sale documents.

 Vacation or Investment Home Purchase, Sale or Refinancing:

-The services of an attorney for the purchase, sale, or refinancing of a vacation or investment residence (where Member has not resided or does not intend to reside for twenty-seven (27) weeks or more per year).
+The services of an attorney for the purchase, sale, or refinancing of a vacation or investment residence which is not the Primary Residence.
 This service includes the review and/or preparation of closing documents and/or attendance by the attorney at closing in situations when it is customary for the attorney to do so.
 This benefit does not include services performed by or for a title company, or for an attorney acting on behalf of a lending institution.
 Home equity loans and the sale or purchase of unimproved properties are not included.
+This benefit does not include any fees or costs other than those related to the attorney’s review of the purchase/sale documents.

 Tenant Dispute:

-Representation of the Member as a tenant in a dispute with his/her landlord.
-This benefit does not include representation for a tenant in a dispute with other tenants or for a tenant acting in his/her capacity as sublessee or sublessor.
+Representation of the Member as a tenant in a dispute with their landlord.
+This benefit does not include representation for a tenant in a dispute with other tenants or for a tenant acting in their capacity as sublessee or sublessor.

 Tenant Security Deposit Dispute: